12 Things Failed Successions Have in Common

 8. Poor Public Communication

 The higher the public visibility of a church, the more likely the public media is to report on its every misstep.
-Poor public communication causes confusion among members of the church and can be exacerbated by the many people, from board members to congregants, willing to offer their opinions to local media.
+Poor public communication confuses members of the church and can be exacerbated by the many people, from board members to congregants, willing to offer their opinions to local media.
+This is yet another lesson that was deeply felt throughout 2020 in how churches respond to COVID.
+Now that so much of church operations happen online and virtually, strong communication and trust is more vital than ever.

 9. Second-Guessing the Decision to Retire

-It is common for pastors to begin to talk about a succession plan—and even bring in or name a successor—only to decide not to retire.
+It is common for pastors to begin talking about a succession plan—and even bring in or name a successor—only to decide not to retire.
 This is especially awkward when a first or second effort at passing the leadership baton does not go well; often the former pastor feels compelled to stay in control.
 Many leaders have felt a surge of energy from the pandemic.
 Don’t mistake a surge of enthusiasm with the fountain of youth.
-Maybe your newfound energy is a sign of a call to a new chapter in ministry or a new ministry altogether.
-But it’s likely not a call to business as usual for another decade.
+Maybe your newfound energy is a sign of a call to a new chapter in ministry or a new ministry altogether, but it’s likely not a call to business as usual for another decade.

 10. Forgetting the Outgoing Spouse